 A cancer diagnosis can be a confusing time for patients, so effective communication is a critical skill for members of the oncology care team.
 Care providers need to be prepared to answer common questions, such as “Are we going to cure the cancer?” and “If this were you, what treatment would you choose?”

-Findings from a study published in the Journal of Oncology Practice suggest that even brief conversations between oncologists and patients about cancer costs may help reduce treatment expenses.
+Findings from a study published in the JCO Oncology Practice suggest that even brief conversations between oncologists and patients about cancer costs may help reduce treatment expenses.
 Dr. Richard Schilsky, chief medical officer of ASCO, said, “I am hopeful that as doctors read about studies like this they realize that it’s feasible to discuss cost in patient encounters.
 This study is encouraging because it documents real doctor-patient encounters that were meaningful and demonstrated that doctors are knowledgeable about how to identify alternatives for patients that are less costly.”

 Dr. Mendiratta recommends several resources to help physicians—and oncologists, in particular—communicate more effectively with patients.
 Simply being present with the patient is the most important first step, he writes: “Turning the computer off, listening, following your patients’ cues, and reacting to their emotions demonstrate that you sincerely mean the words you’re saying.”